Did King Henry VIII marry Anne Boleyn on 14 November 1532?

-The idea that Henry VIII wed Anne Boleyn in a clandestine ceremony on November 14, 1532, which was St. Erkenwalds/Earconwalds/Erconwalds day, is not a new one.
+The argument that Henry VIII wed Anne Boleyn in a clandestine ceremony on St. Erkenwalds/Earconwalds/Erconwalds Day of 1532, when they landed in Dover after the political summit in Calais between Henry and King Francis I of France, is not a new one.
 Edward Hall’s chronicle, which was first published in 1548, claimed that Henry and Anne had married on that date:

-The son-to-be, of course, was no such thing.
-Their daughter Elizabeth was born on September 7, 1533.
-That is, coincidently, the feast day of St. Regina, a 3rd century virgin and martyr who had chosen death over marriage, and the day before the putative birthday of the Virgin Mary.
+Apparently God was an early feminist, because he seems to have considered a baby girls to mark his favour sufficiently.
+Anne delivered her daughter, Elizabeth, on 7 September 7 1533.
+That is, coincidentally, the feast day of St. Regina, a 3rd century virgin and martyr who had chosen death over marriage, and the day before the putative birthday of the Virgin Mary.

 A fitting birthday for the Virgin Queen, no?